Owens-Illinois Glass Company

 3) “7” (date code usually on right) would stand for either 1947 or 1957.
 Probably 1947.

 4) Without seeing it, I can’t be sure of purpose, but most of these small screw-type clear bottles made by Owens-Illinois in the 1930s, ’40s, and ’50s are quite common, and so have little market value to collectors.
 Still, a nice little piece of mid-20th-century Americana!
-(Send me a pic of the bottle to email address listed at lower right on any webpage on this site).
+(Please send me a pic of the bottle to the email address listed on my “Contact Information” page.

 ~David